Hunza, Pakistan has one of the most beautiful landscapes in the entire world – breathtaking views I can only describe as ‘heavenly.’

 9. Authentic Food in Hunza Valley (8PM)

 There is no better way to experience the authentic local culture in the Hunza Valley than sharing a meal with a local family.
-I have to thank our good friend Ali of Pakistan Travel Mart for making the arrangements, and this incredible meal possible.
+I have to thank our good friend Ali, at Pakistan Travel Mart for making the arrangements, and this incredible meal possible.

 Expect rounds of tea and after-dinner snacks to stretch well into the night, and this actually too turned out to be one of my favorite memories from this entire incredible Pakistan trip.
 I encourage you to check out the video of our experience here, or read the entire article written on this meal here.

-I won’t go into all the dishes, but it was a meal of amazing food shared with a heartwarming welcome.
-The details of some of my favorite dishes from this night are here.
+I won’t go into all the dishes, but an amazing meal with a heartwarming welcome is how I can put it most briefly.
+The details though, of some of my favorite dishes from this night, are just down below.

 Rose Mantu (Dumplings)